polar3197/polar3197.github.io/_posts/2025-07-26-transit_etl.md

 * Build graph representations of routes that have weighted edges based on travel time.
 This would enable route suggestion via graph traversal algorithms.

 ## Learning Goals

+First priority:

 * Docker: more advanced use of Docker containers for each part of the data pipeline
+* Database management in PostgreSQL: building efficient schema to allow quick and smooth delivery of analytics

+Excited about, but non-essential

 * Kafka: streaming of MUNI API polls so one consumer can use the data for live map and one for historical records
-* PostgreSQL: building efficient schema to allow quick and smooth delivery of analytics